Alice Széchenyi

 Countess Alice Széchenyi (27 July 1911 – 25 February 1974), nicknamed "Ai," was a Hungarian-American heiress.
 She was descended from Hungarian counts and the American Vanderbilt family.

 Early life and education

-Széchenyi was born in 1911 at Remetské Hámre, on the Slovakia-Hungary border.
+Széchenyi was born in 1911 at Remetevasgyár, Hungary (today Remetské Hámre, Slovakia, on the Slovak-Hungarian border).
 She was the daughter and second child of Count László Széchenyi, the former Hungarian Minister to the U.S., and his American born-wife, Countess Gladys Vanderbilt Széchenyi.
 She had four sisters, including Gladys, Sylvia and Nandine.
 She was photographed with her sisters as a socialite for publications such as Vogue and Harper's Bazaar.

 Her paternal grandparents were Count Imre Széchenyi de Sárvár-felsővidék, the former Austrian Minister at the Court of Berlin and his wife, Countess Alexandra Sztaray-Szirmay et Nagy-Mihály.
 Her maternal grandparents were Cornelius Vanderbilt II and Alice Claypoole Vanderbilt.

 Széchenyi was educated at St. Wills Convent in Ascot, Berkshire, England.